ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring social media: the world's greatest unpaid internship
+   - Exploring creating content for free: the new corporate ladder
    - Finding the satirical angle
    - Making it relatable and timeless